yantavares/rust-book-notes/web-server/README.md

+# Chapter 20: Creating a Multithreaded Web Server in Rust

+## Overview

+This chapter guides you through the process of creating a basic, multithreaded web server using Rust.
+The server is designed to listen on `127.0.0.1:7878` and automatically shuts down after processing 2 requests, serving as a demonstration of Rust's capabilities in network programming.

-## How to run the server:
+## Running the Server

+To start the server, navigate to the server directory and execute the following commands in your terminal:

 ```bash
 cd server
 cargo run
 ```

-The server will be listening on `127.0.0.1:7878`.

-The server is set to automatically shutdown after 2 requests for demonstration purposes.

-# Chapter 20 - Creating a Multithreaded Web Server in Rust

-- TCP is a connection-oriented protocol, which means that it establishes a connection between the client and the server before sending any data.
-It is reliable, in-order, and error-checked.
-It is used for applications that require high reliability and low latency, such as web servers, email servers, and file transfer.

-- To implement a multithreaded web server, we will use the `std::net` module to create a TCP listener.
-We will then use the `std::thread` module to create a new thread for each incoming connection.
-We will also use the `std::fs` module to read the contents of the requested file and send it back to the client.
+## Key Concepts

+### TCP Connections

+- **TCP (Transmission Control Protocol)**: A fundamental protocol in the internet protocol suite.
+TCP is connection-oriented, ensuring reliable, ordered, and error-checked delivery of bytes between applications communicating over an IP network.
-- Multi-threading is useful for web servers because it allows the server to handle multiple requests at the same time.
-This can improve the performance of the server and reduce the response time for clients.
+- **Application**: TCP is crucial for applications requiring dependable data exchange, like web servers, where it manages the connections between the server and its clients.

-We moved `main.rs` inside `bin` directory and created a new `lib.rs` file in the `src` directory in order to separate the server logic from the main function.
+### Implementing a Multithreaded Server

+- **`std::net` Module**: Used to create a TCP listener that waits for incoming connection attempts.
+Once a connection is established, the server can communicate with the client.
+- **`std::thread` Module**: Enables the creation of new threads, allowing the server to handle each connection in a separate thread.
+This is key to achieving concurrency, as it allows the server to process multiple requests simultaneously.
+- **`std::fs` Module**: Facilitates reading files from the file system.
+This is used to serve requested files to the client.

+### Advantages of Multithreading

+- **Performance and Scalability**: By handling each client request in a separate thread, the server can process multiple requests at the same time, significantly improving its throughput and responsiveness.
+- **Isolation**: Threads operate in separate execution environments, reducing the risk that an issue in one request handler will directly impact another.

+### Project Structure

+- **`main.rs` in `bin` Directory**: Contains the entry point for the server application.
+This separation allows for better organization, especially in projects where the server might be only one component of a larger application.
+- **`lib.rs` in `src` Directory**: Houses the server's logic, abstracting the details of handling TCP connections and threading away from the main function.
+This modular approach facilitates testing and maintenance.